HealthCare.gov sign-up deadline arrives as omicron surges around the country - NewsBreak

 “It's mostly good news for the administration,” said Cox.

 About 9 in 10 U.S. residents currently have health insurance through a mix of employer, public and individual plans, but 28 million people remain uninsured even with the COVID-19 pandemic in its third year.
-Most uninsured people would be eligible for taxpayer-subsidized coverage, and surveys show many are just not aware of that.Biden deploying military medical teams in omicron response
+Most uninsured people would be eligible for taxpayer-subsidized coverage, and surveys show many are just not aware of that.‘How long after contracting COVID-19 can I get it again?’ and other reinfection questions answered

 People who sign up by Saturday will have coverage effective Feb.
 1.